mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 and the `TxSummary`.

 **Security**:
-From a security point of view, it can know that it is intractable for someone to find a different `TxSummary` that produces the same `extended_message_and_tx_summary` domain tag.
-The hardware wallet also knows how the validators will compute the `extended_message_and_tx_summary` based on the `Tx`, and knows that it is infeasible for anyone to find another `Tx` that has the same digest here.
+From a security point of view, the hardware wallet can know that it is intractable for someone to find a different `TxSummary` that produces the same `extended_message_and_tx_summary` digest, so if it signs the MLSAG, this is the only thing that it can be committing to.
+The hardware wallet also knows how the validators will compute the `extended_message_and_tx_summary` digest based on the `Tx`, and knows that it is infeasible for anyone to find another `Tx` that has the same digest here.
+So, an attacker (on the computer) could give the device an improperly formed `TxSummary` and lie to the device this way, but the attacker will not be able to get consensus to accept those signatures.
+The device therefore knows that the either the `TxSummary` is accurate, or it's signature doesn't matter because the `Tx` will not be accepted.

 A hardware wallet can also expect to be supplied with the `TxSummaryUnblindingData` which allows it to see as much information as possible about where funds are coming from and where they are going in the `Tx`.